 As an example, if Dave has overslept for work, he might expect a phone call from his boss via a telephone which develops an enormous mouth and yells at him to wake up.
 It might then develop a giant eye to see that he's still in bed before the boss's upper torso appears from the line and shakes him awake.
 A grumpy Dave might then reach back through his phone and whack his boss, forcing the boss to pass his job notice form through the receiver.

-- In The DCU, this is a famous way of traveling for The Atom.
-He would call someone, and when the receiver is picked up, the superhero would shrink sufficient to enter the phone lines and emerge at the other end.
-However, one modern story had him forgetting that the call would involve satellite relay and he had a really rough trip.
+- This is a famous way of traveling for The Atom.
+He calls someone, and when the receiver is picked up, the superhero shrinks sufficient to enter the phone lines and emerge at the other end.
+However, one modern story has him forgetting that the call would involve satellite relay, and he has a really rough trip.

 - In one series of Dilbert strips, Bob the dinosaur gives Dilbert's company's CEO a "tele-wedgie" to dissuade him from relocating the company.